resource-watch/slate/source/includes/dev/_control_tower.md

 ### Statistics

 Collects and stores statistics about the API usage.
-You can find more details on [this repo](https://github.com/control-tower/ct-stadistics-plugin).

 ### MongoDB sessions